microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 # Localization

-Starting from Web Chat 4.8, a dedicated team at Microsoft will start localizing our UI for 44 languages.
+Beginning in Web Chat 4.8, this project shifted from community-provided localization to supporting most languages through a dedicated Microsoft team.
+As of 2020.02.14, 44 languages are officially maintained by Microsoft.
+Other languages will continue to be community-supported and -driven.

 ## Adding a new language